MP01-LineageOS/MP01-LineageGSI/README.md

 > Currently I'm testing using v25 of the screen firmware, I'll include a way to migrate between builds at some point.
 I'll also provide a side-by-side so you can pick which version suits you the best.

 ### Current Workarounds
+1. Presets aren't setup OOB, go to Settings > PHH Settings > My device > Apply presets
+2. IMS isn't setup OOB, go to Settings > PHH Settings > IMS features > and tap on `Create IMS APN` and `Install IMS APK for MediaTek R+ vendor` Reboot when you see `You may reboot!`
+> As far as I know this should be done automatically by treble presets, but isn't?
-1. Out of the box, the keyboard layout isn't fully functional, to fix this, open `FinQwerty` > `Physical Keyboard Settings` and change the layout to `QWERTY English Layout for Minimal Phone MP01`.
+3. Out of the box, the keyboard layout isn't fully functional, to fix this, open `FinQwerty` > `Physical Keyboard Settings` and change the layout to `QWERTY English Layout for Minimal Phone MP01`.
-2. IMS/VoLTE might not be working out of the box, once you connect to internet, it should get the config from [MP01Experiments/treble_presets](https://github.com/MP01Experiments/treble_presets), if the IMS APK didn't build properly, you'll need to reboot again and it should work.
-3. Call audio might not be working out of the box, once you connect to the internet it should get the config from [MP01Experiments/treble_presets](https://github.com/MP01Experiments/treble_presets).
 4. No launcher is set as the default.
 You can fix this when you open inkOS, it'll prompt you to set the default launcher.
 5. The dark theme is still the default, this is horrible on e-Ink, switch to Light during setup.